KevinZhanglulu/reasync-hooks/README.md

 ​	`handler:(asyncType)=>void`: Run when any one of  `actionTypes` changes from **pending** to **fulfilled**.
 The `asyncType` is passed to `handler` is the one that triggers the `handler`.

-​	`asyncStateReducerKey:string="asyncState"` : Same with this parameter in `isAsynStateSelectorHookCreator`.
+​	`asyncStateReducerKey:string="asyncState"` : Same with this parameter in `useIsAsyncPendingSelector`.

 #### Return